 A summary of all other unpublished information (whether adverse or supportive) in the possession of, or reasonably obtainable by, the sponsor that is relevant to an evaluation of safety or effectiveness of the device.

-If information on nonclinical laboratory studies is provided a statement that all such studies have been conducted in compliance with applicable requirements in the good laboratory practice (GLP) regulation in 21 CFR part 58.
+If information on nonclinical laboratory studies is provided, a statement that all such studies have been conducted in compliance with applicable requirements in the good laboratory practice (GLP) regulations in 21 CFR part 58.
 If the study was not conducted in compliance with such regulations, a brief statement of the reason for the non-compliance.

-At the beginning of this section, the sponsor can give a brief overview of the investigation plan, logic and need for this trial, is it a single-site study, what are the end points etc.
+At the beginning of this section, the sponsor can give a brief overview of the investigational plan, including the rationale for the trial, whether it is a single or multi-site study, and a description of the endpoints.

 The name and intended use of the device and the objectives and duration of the investigation.